 From October til December the trees say goodbye to their leaves.
 They do this not because they’ve had a spat, or because they’re bored of green (as appealing as those ideas are), but because for them winter equal drought.
 In a time when most water is a solid, hydration is a key concern.
 But water expands when it freezes, so how do the cells in the bark and branches cope?
-Well, the remaining cells pumps water out of their vacuoles and cytoplasm, draining from their internal spaces into the adjacent cell space.
+Well, the remaining cells pumps water out of their vacuoles and cytoplasm.
+Draining water from their internal spaces into the adjacent cell space.
 When this freezes and expands, it has less chance of bursting and killing the cells.

-The trees in their dormancy wait.
+Thus the trees are thirsty and in their dormancy they wait.

 And I understand that feeling.
 Autumn through winter sees me moving ever more sluggishly.
 I get slower and slower.
 Sometimes, I feel like I’m walking through fudge.
-I don’t want to get out of bed in the morning (okay, that’s not exceptionally new); I can’t stay awake during the day, though; I have difficulty making plans about the future.
-I dream of hot beaches, but I know they are some way away.
+I don’t want to get out of bed in the morning.
+I can’t stay awake during the day.
+I have difficulty making plans about the future.
+I dream of hot beaches, but it is just that dreams.

-Knowing I have the big glitzy banquet of Christmas to attend though – a day of utmost indulgence, and quite frankly, an obscene about of day drinking – really gets you through the Autumn.
-January to Mid-March, however, just makes me want to cry.
+Knowing I have the big glitzy banquet of Christmas to attend though – a day of utmost indulgence, and quite frankly, an obscene about of day drinking – really gets me through the Autumn.

-Forests are magical at anytime of year.
-Most notably because we see them as areas of transition within our cultural.
+Forests, however, are magical at anytime of year.
+Most notably because we see them as areas of transition.
 Through a forest the ancient Greeks reached Hades the underworld, and through a forest Dante reached the gates of Hell.
 These wooded areas of the imagination lead us to planes of existence outside of mortality and not always to pleasant locales.
-The Forbidden Forest in Rowling’s Harry Potter is a world unto itself, where magical creatures reign supreme and the trees seemingly stretch out into infinity; where the occupants of a particularly special wardrobe stumble into a wintery arboretum; where ghouls and goblins challenge epic adventurers; where spiders grow to the size of busses; where hobbits hide and witches build lairs.
+The Forbidden Forest in Rowling’s Harry Potter is a world unto itself, where magical creatures reign supreme and the trees seemingly stretch out into infinity.
+The occupants of a particularly special wardrobe stumble into a wintery arboretum or magical delights.
+Its in forests that ghouls and goblins challenge epic adventurers; where spiders grow to the size of busses; where hobbits hide and witches build lairs.
 They are sanctuaries as well as the home of bears.
 These jungles are the hearts and souls of men.
 Appealing to our primordial desires to swing along canopies.
 But we also know, such places rend our senses from rationality.